tomfinnegan/Memory-game/README.md

   Color Scheme:

-  The main color is white for the background the color of the text is red for the header ,moves and timer the stars are a yellow the reason i chose white is because i didn't want the players of the game to be distracted by the background color
+  The main color is white for the background the color of the text is red for the header ,moves and timer the stars are a green the reason i chose white is because i didn't want the players of the game to be distracted by the background color

 <h2>Imagery</h2>